CentroEPiaggio/adaptive_grasp_controller/README.md

 # ADAPTIVE GRASP CONTROLLER

-This package implements the Adaptive Grasp Controller for the *Pisa/IIT SoftHand*.
-This controller is to be integrated in the SOMA Planner.
+This package implements the Adaptive Grasp Controller for the *Pisa/IIT SoftHand* and the *KUKA LWR*.
+This controller can be used as an alternative for the simple grasp in the SOMA Planner.
 In order to try this on a real robot, the *IMU Glove* for the *Pisa/IIT SoftHand* is required.

-Many topic names and joint names are still hard coded in the src code, so be careful when using this code with any robot.
-This needs to be changed later by parsing everything from a proper yaml file.

 #### Authors